BersisSe/BersisSe/README.md

 # 💫 About Me:
-I am Currently working on my Rustic Project<br>I wanna collaborate on other Rust Libraries to uplift Rust's ecosystem<br>I am looking for help with Rustic.
+I am Currently working on my Rustic Project🦀<br>I wanna collaborate on other Rust Libraries to uplift Rust's ecosystem🖥<br>I am looking for help with Rustic.
 I will release Collaboration guide soon<br>I am Currently Learning Rust and a little bit of javascript <br>

 ## 🌐 Socials: